Agnet9367/final_project/README.md

 # 🤖 NPC Generator

 ## 📖 Overview
-The **NPC Generator** is a simple Python script that creates a random Non-Player Characters (NPCs) for games,  projects or other situations.
+The **NPC Generator** is a simple Python script that creates a random non player characters (NPCs) for games,  projects or other situations.
 Each one of the NPCs is generated with a random combination of attributes, including **name**, **height**, **age**, **job status**, and three main stats: **speed**, **power** and **defense**.
 This script also uses the `time` module to make small delays between each printed line, giving the output a more pleasant feel as the NPCs appear one by one.
-This project is beginner friendly and shows essential programming concepts such as loops, lists, user input and  random.
+This project is beginner friendly and shows important programming concepts such as lists, loops, user input and random.
 The NPC Generator is also really easily extendable.
-Users can add more features, like **genders, skills, or inventory items**, to make the generated characters even more detailed.
-This makes it ideal for game developers and writers who need a fast way to create a lot of different characters.
+Users can add more features, like **genders**, **skills**, or **inventory items**, to make the generated characters even more detailed.
+This makes it perfect for game developers and writers who need a fast way to create a lot of different characters.

 ## 📚 Modules
 This code uses 2 modules: